Daniel-KM/Omeka-S-module-Access/README.md

 Usage
 -----

-Omeka has two modes of visibility: public or private (`resource.is_public`).
-The Access module adds a **second, orthogonal** check on **file content only**: the right to download a media's file.
-The record itself is never hidden by this module; it follows Omeka core visibility.
+Omeka has two modes of visibility: public or private.
+The Access module adds a second, independant check on file content only: the right to download a media file.
+The record itself is never hidden by this module: it follows Omeka core visibility.

 So in this module, three independent conditions must be satisfied for a visitor to download a file: